National Institute of Technology, Uttarakhand

-National Institute of Technology Uttarakhand (also known as NIT Uttarakhand or NITUK) is a public technical university in the Indian state of Uttarakhand.
-It was founded in 2009, as one of the 10 new National Institutes of Technology in India, and is recognised as an Institute of National Importance.
+The National Institute of Technology Uttarakhand (NIT- Uttarakhand or NIT-UK) is a public technical university in the Indian state of Uttarakhand.
+It was founded in 2009, as one of the 10 new National Institutes of Technology in India, and is recognised as an Institute of National Importance under The National Institutes Of Technology (Amendment) Act, 2012.
 It admitted its first batch of students in 2010–11.

-The temporary campus is located in Govt.
-ITI, Srinagar, Uttarakhand, Pauri Garhwal district.
+The Srinagar campus is, Srinagar, Uttarakhand, Pauri Garhwal district.

-Foundation

-Established in 2009 under the Act of Parliament by the Ministry of Education (Shiksha Mantralaya).